Kyrobi/Cynagen/Wiki_Files/OtherInformation.md

 This is also one of the reason that server is able to have 1.13 chunks without you having to go out very far into the world.

 Stuff deleted by the server can be recovered providing that the server has a backup of it.
-Keep in mind that recovering builds like this will take some time and will easily piss off Kyrobi if done too frequently .
+Keep in mind that recovering builds like this will take some time and will easily piss off Kyrobi if done too frequently.

+Backups of the world are done everyday and go back up to a month.
+If you need a build recovered from longer than that period, you are essentially screwed.